MH-LIKHON/MP3-Brainery/README.md

-# Brainery - Learning Platform
+# MP3 - BRAINERY | LEARNING PLATFORM (BACKEND DEVELOPMENT MILESTONE PROJECT)

 Brainery is an **interactive web platform** designed for learners to **store, manage, and explore educational resources**.
 Built with **Flask, MongoDB, Bootstrap, and JavaScript**, Brainery allows users to **save study topics, access shared learning materials, and track their progress** in an intuitive interface.